wvannoordt/PTL/README.md

     PropTreeLib::PropertyTree input;
     int myInteger;

     //Bind string "myInteger" to integer myInteger.
-The string can be any string, not just the variable name.
+The string can be any string,
-    //The default value of myInteger is 1.
-Note the string description is the second argument. input["myIntegerValue"].MapTo(&myInteger) = new PropTreeLib::Variables::PTLInteger(1, "Some integer value");
+    //not just the variable name.
+The default value of myInteger is 1.
+Note the
+    //string description is the second argument.
+    input["myIntegerValue"].MapTo(&myInteger)
+        = new PropTreeLib::Variables::PTLInteger(1, "Some integer value");

-    //This function actually populates the tree structure with string data but does not parse anything.
+    //This function actually populates the tree structure with string data but
-    //Reading and parsing are kept separate so that the tree can be used to read arbitrary data if need be. input.ReadInputFileToTreeData("input.ptl");
+    //does not parse anything.
+Reading and parsing are kept separate so that the
+    //tree can be used to read arbitrary data if need be. input.ReadInputFileToTreeData("input.ptl");

     //After this function call, myInteger has the value read from the file (5).
-This function will throw an
-    //error if any input option cannot be successfully parsed. input.StrictParse();
+    //This function will throw an error if any input option cannot be
+    //successfully parsed.
+    input.StrictParse();

     //This simply prints every value in the tree to the screen. input.DebugPrint();

-    //Every resource used by input is cleaned up when the object goes out of scope.
-The object is memory-safe. return 0;
+    //Every resource used by input is cleaned up when the object goes out of
+    //scope.
+The object is memory-safe.
+    return 0;
 }
 ```